Doctors Note Logo

 Still Depressed?
 Why Experimental Mental Health Is Your New Clinical Path

-There are several factors to consider, including eligibility, safety and side effects, access and insurance, and confirming the right diagnosis and care plan; see below for how each option works, who benefits, and the specific next steps to discuss with your clinician.
+Key factors to weigh include eligibility, safety and side effects, access and insurance coverage, and confirming the right diagnosis and personalized care plan with your clinician.

 answer background